timfennell/pislider/README.md

 Two Notes:
 Check the MAPPING.png for the mapping of the pins on the motor bonnet to the Raspberry Pi.
-**** MAKE SURE YOU REMOVE RELEASE THE BELT FROM THE PULLEY BEFORE TRASPORTING THE SLIDER.
+**** MAKE SURE YOU RELEASE THE BELT FROM THE PULLEY ON THE STEPPER MOTOR BEFORE TRASPORTING THE SLIDER.
 If the gantry moves the motor, the stepper can generate a charge large enough to fry the RaspberryPi, even when everything is off.*****

 Hardware: